woojoo666/arcana-notes/notes5.md

 You can create a function model, just make an object that hides variables once complete (local variables).
 How does this work with equality?
 How to declare such variables?

 Iterating across all properties of a mixed modules, usually you just want output values?
-Mixed modules get ugly once you start considering multiple chains of operations, where inputs are getting preserved across all of them, littering the namespace.
+Mixed modules get ugly once you start considering multiple chains of operations, where inputs are getting preserved across all of them, cluttering the namespace.
 If you had "fillNthRow: matrix, row, value => temp: value*value,  matrix()"
+// TODO: CLARIFY THIS

 Usually when you clone something you only want to clone the output.
 Cloning the input isn't necessary, as previously thought.

 How to do Person.updateBMI
+    updateBMI needs height and weight as inputs, but it needs to output a person, so the input height and weight will be mixed in with the Person's properties however, that isn't a problem because luckily, the height and weight should be properties of the output Person anyways so this is an example of where mixed modules _does_ work

 Mixed modules are unintuitive, they are not how we naturally think about data structures.
 The core concept of functions is the distinction between evaluation and output

+### Sticky vs Loose Bindings

 I keep thinking that incomplete vs complete, unbound vs bound, all don't matter because all that matters is a functions structure. sum(2,3) is the same as sum(4,6), just with different values.
 But then I remember that everything in an object can be considered a binding, eg what functions are being used.
 If Matrix.product used the sum function, we could rebind it to some other function.
 Then it has the same structure, but different bindings.
 Is it the same function though?
 No, because the structure, as well as the bindings, all matter.
 Otherwise, all operators would be the same because they have the same structure (two inputs, one output).